Classicality with(out) decoherence: Concepts, relation to Markovianity, and a random matrix theory approach: Classicality: Derivation and numerical verification

 Second, another important piece of information is revealed by the number $\Delta$ in the top right corner of each plot.
 It equals the \emph{trace norm} between the states with and without dephasing defined as

 where $\C D\rho = \sum_x \Pi_x\rho\Pi_x$ denotes the dephased state.
 The trace norm is a distance measure characterizing the distinguishability of two quantum states and it has a wide range of applications and favorable properties~\cite{NielsenChuangBook2000}, including that $(1+\Delta)/2$ is the maximum success probability to distinguish between $\rho$ and $\C D\rho$ in an unbiased mixture given \emph{unlimited} measurement power.
 Thus, $\Delta$ seems to be well suited to measure the amount of coherences in $\rho$.
 Interestingly, we show in Appendix~\ref{sec app trace distance} that $\max_\rho\Delta(\rho,\C D\rho) = 1/2$.
 Now, observing the values for the trace norm in Fig.~\ref{fig time evo} we see that they are very close to the maximum possible value.
 In that sense, the dephasing operation is (almost) maximally invasive and a lot of coherences is destroyed.
-This demonstrates not only that decoherence is not needed to explain classical behaviour, but much more: \emph{even maximally coherent states can show classical behaviour!}
+This demonstrates that (global) decoherence is not needed to explain classical behaviour and \emph{even maximally coherent states can show classical behaviour}.
+This is not in conflict with OQS decoherence, where decoherence happens locally but usually not globally.

-Next, Fig.~\ref{fig scaling} shows the scaling behaviour of $Q$, Eq.~(\ref{eq Q term}), for $s=\tau_X$ and $t+s=3\tau_X$ as a function of the Hilbert space dimension.
-This is done by integrating the absolute value of the difference between the black solid and pink dashed curves, shown in Fig.~\ref{fig time evo}, divided by the length $2\tau_X$ of the interval to give rise to average $\lr{Q}$.
+Next, Fig.~\ref{fig scaling} shows the scaling behaviour of $Q$, Eq.~(\ref{eq Q term}), as a function of the Hilbert space dimension.
+To this end, we plot the time average

+for $s=\tau_X$ and $t+s=3\tau_X$, characterizing the (average) distance between the black solid and pink dashed curves in Fig.~\ref{fig time evo}.
 Moreover, to minimize the risk of statistical outliers, this is done for three different realizations of the random matrix Hamiltonian and three Haar-randomly chosen initial states, thus giving nine realizations for each $N$ as indicated by black circles in Fig.~\ref{fig scaling}.
 To extract the scaling, we average these nine points for each $N$ and fit a curve of the form

 which is inspired by Ref.~\cite{StrasbergEtAlArXiv2022}.
 By looking at Fig.~\ref{fig scaling} (note the logarithmic scale), one might wonder whether it is a good idea to fit all the data by a straight line (pink dashed line with exponent $\alpha=0.9$) because the behaviour for $N\lesssim400$ clearly deviates from the straight line fit obtained for $N\ge600$ (blue solid line with exponent $\alpha=0.6$).
 It is not completely clear to the author what causes the discrepancy, but in Ref.~\cite{BartschSteinigewegGemmerPRE2008} it was observed that the weak coupling approximation requires the side constraint $8\pi^2N^2\epsilon^2/\delta E^2 > 1$, which for our choice of $\epsilon$ implies $N>200$.
 This might explain the ``anomalous'' behaviour for small $N$.
 Also note that the exponent $\alpha = 0.6$ roughly fits the scaling behaviour observed in Ref.~\cite{StrasbergEtAlArXiv2022} (where $\alpha$ was observed to be in the range $[0.25,0.6]$).